 How Your Diet Affects Edibles

 Personal diet and individual metabolism rates both play a large part in how long edibles take to kick in.
-Both high-fat edibles (such as brownies or milkshakes) and high-fat meals taken before consuming an edible will lengthen the hours before the effects take hold.
+For example, both high-fat edibles (such as brownies or milkshakes) and high-fat meals taken before consuming an edible will lengthen the hours before the effects take hold.

 THC in all of its forms is oil-soluble, meaning any fats it comes into contact with will bind to and envelope the THC molecule – Your body must then spend additional time – potentially hours – breaking down and removing any fatty molecules surrounding the THC.